 Why is this rich and creamy frosting called German Buttercream?
 Is this the national frosting of Germany?

 Honestly, I have no idea if this style of buttercream was invented in Germany, or if it’s their national frosting.
-But I did originally learned to make this style of buttercream from an Austrian pastry chef.
+But I originally learned to make this style of buttercream from an Austrian pastry chef.

 Whatever the reason for the name, I love this style of buttercream because it’s not very sweet, it’s really quite easy to make and it has the most amazing “vanilla ice cream” flavor thanks to the custard base.
 It’s so good.